 The towering mountains of southwest China are home to thousands of Himalayan Buddhists.
 Flat-roofed village homes nestle in the lush green river valleys below, and on the outskirts of town, yak herders live in tent dwellings as they have for thousands of years.
-In this remote region, where many Buddhists have never heard the good news of Jesus, God is moving in surprising ways.
+In this remote region, where many Buddhists have never heard the good news of Jesus, God is sending Chinese missionaries to share the gospel.

 In one such village of 70,000 people, a Buddhist temple gleams white in the sun.
 Overhead, strings of colorful prayer flags flutter in the breeze.
 Large Buddhist prayer wheels line the outside walls, awaiting worshippers who will spin the wheels in hopes of gaining merit.
 In the monastery, young boys live together as monks-in-training.
 They receive a basic education, as well as training in Buddhist scripture and practices like meditation.

 The man in charge of their education is called a Living Buddha, who is highly respected by the people and has great spiritual power and authority in the community.
 For more than 20 years, a Western missionary team has made yearly trips to visit this Living Buddha and build a relationship with him and others in the village.
 As their friendship developed over time, the Living Buddha began to trust this group of missionaries.
 Although they have shared the gospel with him, he has never professed faith in Jesus.

 But a couple years ago, this Living Buddha made the surprising announcement that he wanted the 300 monks under his tutelage to become Christian.
 He requested that his monks be trained in the Bible, English, Mandarin Chinese, health, and math.
 So at his request and under his authority, the first training class was held in a nearby city.